-This course applies the nursing process to the nursing of children and their families with continued emphasis on growth and development, prevention and treatment of illness in the hospital and community.
+This course applies the nursing process to the nursing of children and their families with continued emphasis on growth and development, prevention, and treatment of illness in the hospital and community.
 Complex health problems of children are examined including congenital and acquired conditions.
-3 Theory, 1 Clinical/Lab (taught in the first summer session after completion of theory) Credits: 4
+3 Theory, 1 Clinical/Lab Credits: 4